microsoft/dstoolkit-mlops-v2/README.md

 You can start training pipelines from your local computer by creating an environment based on the following instructions:

-- Rename .env.sample to .env and update .env file with values from your Azure subscription for the following properties (Any values that are already set can be left unchanged):
+- Rename .env.sample to .env and update .env file with values from your Azure subscription for the following properties (Any values that are already set can be left unchanged (BUILD_BUILDID="local").
+These constants are dynamic when run in the context of Azure DevOps or Github Actions, and used for various naming/tagging purposes.):
 - SUBSCRIPTION_ID
 - RESOURCE_GROUP_NAME
 - WORKSPACE_NAME